thegetty/quire-docs/content/docs-v1/getting-started.md

 Subsection landing pages are named `index.md`.
 These files always inherit the URL of their parent directory.
 For example, if you have a `content/part-one/index.md` file, and your project is hosted at the `domain my-project.com`, the URL for the landing page will be `my-project.com/part-one/`.

-The same goes for the cover or `index.md` file in the main project directory.
+The same goes for the cover which is an `index.md` file in the main project directory.
 Since this file is in the root, or top-most, directory, the URL for it will be the base URL where you host the site.

 When looking in the `content` directory on your computer or in your text editor, project files usually either appear alphabetically or by date modified, which is also how Quire will order them when building and previewing your publication.
 You can adjust this by adding `order` value in page YAML of each Markdown file.
 Learn more in [*Page Types & Structure*](/docs-v1/pages/#organize-pages-in-the-right-order).

-There are some other important rules and tips to keep in mind:
+There are some other important rules and tips to keep in mind when working in your text editor and creating an outline:

 1. **To create a new file, right-click on the `content` directory and select "New File".**